Nameshar/Noirbits/README.md

 Noirbits (2.1.1.0)
 ------------------

-Noirbits is a community coin, oringally launched by [barwizi](https://github.com/Nameshar/Noirbits).
+Noirbits is a community coin, originally launched by [barwizi](https://github.com/Nameshar/Noirbits).
 After some political turmoil, his version is no longer maintained and this is considered to be the new official client.

 Contributing